J. K. Rowling says tabloids targeted her children

 Police investigating phone-hacking made their first arrest on Thursday over computer hacking, detaining a 52-year-old man in Milton Keynes, northwest of London, "on suspicion of computer misuse act offences", Scotland Yard said.

-Prime Minister David Cameron set up the inquiry in July after it emerged the News of the World had also targeted murdered schoolgirl Milly Dowler, a revelation that forced Murdoch to shut the tabloid down.
+Prime Minister David Cameron set up the inquiry in July after it emerged the News of the World had targeted murdered schoolgirl Milly Dowler, a revelation that forced Murdoch to shut the tabloid down.

 Dowler's parents and the parents of missing British girl Madeleine McCann have testified to the inquiry this week.